 - 1. The transport and mobility sector is essential to ensure economic continuity.
 Collective and coordinated action is indispensable.
 Emergency transport services should have priority within the transport system (e.g. via 'green lanes'). - 2.
 Control measures should not undermine the continuity of economic activity and should preserve the operation of supply chains.
 Unobstructed transport of goods is crucial to maintain availability of goods, in particular of essential goods such as food supplies including livestock, vital medical and protective equipment and supplies.
-More generally, such measures should not cause serious disruption of supply chains, essential services of general interest and of national economies and the EU economy as a whole. - 3.
-Professional travel to ensure transport of goods and services should be enabled.
+More generally, such measures should not cause serious disruption of supply chains, essential services of general interest and of national economies and the EU economy as a whole. - Professional travel to ensure transport of goods and services should be enabled.
 In that context, the facilitation of safe movement for transport workers, including truck and train drivers, pilots and aircrew, across internal and external borders, is a key factor to ensure adequate movement of goods and essential staff.

 - 4. Where Member States impose restrictions to the transport of goods and passengers on grounds of public health, it should be done only if those restrictions are: - a.
 Transparent, i.e. enshrined in public statements/documents; - b.
 Duly motivated, i.e. they need to spell out the reasons and the link to Covid-19.
 Justifications must be science-based and supported by World Health Organization (WHO) and European Centre for Disease Prevention (ECDC) recommendations; - c.
-Proportionate, i.e. not going beyond what is strictly necessary; - d.
-Relevant and mode-specific, i.e. restrictions on any of the different transport modes must be adapted to that mode; and - e.
-Non-discriminatory.
+Proportionate, i.e. not going beyond what is strictly necessary; - Relevant and mode-specific, i.e. restrictions on any of the different transport modes must be adapted to that mode; and - e.
+Non-discriminatory. - 5.
+Any planned transport-related restrictions should be notified to the Commission and to all other Member States in a timely manner and, in any event, before they are implemented, without prejudice to the specific rules that apply to emergency measures in the aviation sector.